When and Why Does Multi-Agent Debate Fail and Does It Really Underperform?: Introduction

+Interestingly, \mad exhibits \textit{debate hacking} behaviors (see Fig.~\ref{fig:comad_illustration}).
+In \copmad, debaters tend to misinterpret the task requirements and present claims in an overconfident tone to mislead the judge agent.
+While in \cosmad, debaters tend to neglect critical disagreements in order to reach consensus.
+In other words, \copmad debaters will try every possibility to persuade the judge to \textit{win the game}, instead of providing \textit{honest and evidential statements}.
+Consequently, \copmad can even underperform single-agent methods.
+Through a simple game-theoretic modeling of the two \mad protocols, we show that the reason for debate hacking is the \textit{goal misalignment} in the design of protocols: \copmad incentivizes agents to \textit{win the game} instead of providing honest and evidential statements, while \cosmad incentivizes agents to \textit{agree with each other}.
+In contrast, truth-seeking debate requires agents to provide \textit{informative} and \textit{truthful} messages.

-To mitigate the issue, we propose a new \mad protocol called \oursfull (\ours) that reframes \mad as a non-zero sum game.
-In contrast to \copmad, instead of prompting the agents to win the game, \ours asks debaters to \textit{collaborate} and complement each other's missing points.
-Thus, the judge agent could make a more informative and objective decision based on the debating transcripts (Proposition~\ref{thm:comad}).
-Empirically, across three benchmarks in \real~\citep{realmistake}, we demonstrate that \ours can lead to up to 4\% improvements in identifying mistakes of LLMs compared to single-agent-based methods.
-In contrast, \copmad will lead to up to 15\% performance decrease compared to single-agent methods.
-In addition to the increased correctness of the error detection, we also find that the explanations given by \ours to why there are errors in LLM responses are \textit{more aligned to humans}.
-The more human-aligned \mad protocol provides useful insights for scalable oversight.
+Motivated by our theoretical analysis, we propose a new \mad protocol called \oursfull (\ours) that reframes \mad as a non-zero-sum game for truth-seeking.
+Instead of prompting the agents to win the game or merely find a consensus, \ours encourages agents to find new truthful information that supports their positions, and to agree on correct points raised by the other debater.
+Thus, the judge could make a more informative and objective decision based on the debating transcripts (Proposition~\ref{thm:col}).
+Empirically, across three benchmarks in \real~\citep{realmistake}, we show that \ours can lead to up to 4 percentage points improvements compared to \sa methods.
+In contrast, \copmad will lead to up to 15 percentage points performance decrease compared to single-agent methods.
+Moreover, extended comparison on mathematical reasoning and safety alignment tasks~\citep{Yang2025RevisitingMD} also show the advantages of \ours.
+Importantly, under the same token budgets across all benchmarks, \ours achieves better performance than \sa with test-time scaling using self-consistency.
+It implies that proper protocol design is critical to unlock the potential of \mad.